InstallerLegacy/virtualhub.eu.org/docs/1970s/1975/index.md

 ![!
 Unix v6 from 1975](./1975.webp)

-There was one operating system of our interest which was released in the year 1975.
-It was:
+There were four operating system of our interest which were released in the year 1975.
+They were:

 <DocCardList />